SergioMadrid522/SergioMadrid522/README.md

 💡 I thrive on solving challenges, exploring new technologies, and building real-world applications that help me grow both personally and professionally.

-🎯 I’m currently seeking a frontend internship or junior developer role where I can contribute my skills, collaborate with experienced teams, and continue advancing my expertise.

 📫 Feel free to get in touch—I’d love to connect!
 Here's my email: **sergioac.madrid@hotmail.com**

 - 🔭 I’m currently working on: